Logan Green: Zimride (2006–2013)

 In 2006, Green was inspired by a post-college trip to Zimbabwe in which he saw locals using crowdsourced carpool networks for transportation.
 Using the Facebook API, he developed a platform that allowed users to find and plan carpools.
 He named his app Zimride in honor of Zimbabwe's carpooling network.
 Of the early versions of Zimride, Green said, "Public transportation is broken.
 We're trying to create the next form that works".

 Green eventually met Zimmer when they were introduced through a mutual friend on Facebook.
 Green had posted details about his new company called Zimride, which interested Zimmer, who had been keeping a journal about carpooling ideas.
 Within a week of being introduced, Green flew out to New York City to meet with Zimmer.

 Zimride launched the first version of its ride-share program at Cornell University where, after six months, the service had signed up 20% of the student body.
 Later in 2007, Zimride was active on both the Cornell and UCSB campuses.
 Green and Zimmer promoted the service through guerrilla marketing campaigns; in particular, the pair would dress in frog suits and hand out flyers to students on the Cornell campus.

 Green and Zimmer moved to Silicon Valley to work on growing the company, sharing an apartment that doubled as their office.
 The two did not take a salary for three years.

 In 2012, Green and Zimmer shifted the company's focus to their bigger mission of providing an alternative to car ownership.
 That year, the company launched a smartphone app that allowed users to request rides more frequently and for shorter commutes rather than long-distance trips as Zimride had previously done.

 In May 2013, the company reincorporated as Lyft and sold Zimride to Enterprise Holdings.

 Lyft (2013–present)

 As of 2017, Green and Zimmer raised $4.1 billion dollars for Lyft, valuing the company at $11.5 billion.
 The company debuted on the Nasdaq exchange in March 2019, with a value of $24.3 billion.

 In March 2023, Green announced that on April 17, he would step down as Lyft CEO and become chair of its board of directors.

 Recognition

 In 2014, Green and Zimmer were named in Inc. Magazine's "35 Under 35 list".

 Personal life

 He is married to Eva Gonda Green, daughter of Louis Gonda.
 He has four children.
-Green stated he exercises 20–30 minutes daily.